hongzhonglu/vivarium/doc/getting_started.rst

 receiving these messages.
 Vivarium uses Kafka to pass messages between actors, for example between a cell and its environment.

-Kafka is built on Zookeeper, which is a service for synchronizing access to a hierarchy of key/value pairs called "nodes".
-The Kafka and Zookeeper services are meant to be deployed in multiple instances in a server cluster, but there is a binary distribution that you can run locally for development.
+Kafka relies on Zookeeper, which synchronizes access to a hierarchy of key-value pairs called nodes.
+We like Kafka because it will let us distribute the model across computers in a server cluster, but you can also run a local Kafka instance for development.

 *Check Installation*